kendranoneman/FlapPyBirdEMG/README.md

    * Device number (2): Kendra’s iPhone Microphone
    * Device number (3): Microsoft Teams Audio

-   But, when the SpikerBox is plugged in another option will pop up (I can't remember right now which one it is lol).
+   But, when the SpikerBox is plugged in another option will pop up (I can't remember which number it is right now, but if you try the different input values you'll only have one that works with EMG inputs lol).
    But you'll use that device number (X) to run the game using that input.
     ```bash
    $ python flappyemg.py -input X